step-/find-n-run/usr/share/doc/findnrun/examples/filmstrip/README.md

 ### Suggested packages

-The filmstrip plugin doesn't require additional packages, but it delivers enhanced functionality when the package 'exiftool' is installed.
-Read more in file 'taprc' in the comment section for setting CUSTOM\_CAPTION.
+The Filmstrip plugin doesn't require additional packages, but it delivers enhanced functionality when the package 'exiftool' is installed.
+Read more in file 'taprc' in the comment section for CUSTOM\_CAPTION.

 ### Translations